aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/30-hello-cdk/200-lambda.md

 on writing lambda functions in your language of choice, please refer to the AWS Lambda documentation [here](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html).
 {{% /notice %}}

-Also, if you are going to actively use git, consider adding `!lambda/*.js` in `.gitignore` file.

 ## Install the AWS Lambda construct library